-A bone marrow transplant can be used to:
+A bone marrow transplant can be used for various reasons.

-- Replace diseased, nonfunctioning bone marrow with healthy functioning bone marrow (for conditions such as leukemia, aplastic anemia, and sickle cell anemia).
+- It can replace diseased, nonfunctioning bone marrow with healthy functioning bone marrow.
+This is used for conditions such as leukemia, aplastic anemia, and sickle cell anemia.

-- Regenerate a new immune system that will fight existing or residual leukemia or other cancers not killed by chemotherapy or radiation.
+- It can regenerate a new immune system that will fight existing or residual leukemia or other cancers not killed by chemotherapy or radiation.

-- Replace bone marrow and restore its normal function after high doses of chemotherapy or radiation are given to treat a malignancy.
+- It can replace bone marrow and restore its normal function after high doses of chemotherapy or radiation are given to treat a malignancy.

-More than 50,000 first hematopoietic stem cell transplantation procedures, 28,000 autologous transplantation procedures, and 21,000 allogeneic transplantation procedures are performed every year worldwide, per the first report of the Worldwide Network for Blood and Marrow Transplantation.
+More than 50,000 first hematopoietic stem cell transplantation procedures, 28,000 autologous transplantation procedures, and 21,000 allogeneic transplantation procedures are performed every year worldwide, according to the first report of the Worldwide Network for Blood and Marrow Transplantation.

-The leading treatment for conditions that threaten bone marrow's ability to function is a bone marrow transplant.
-A bone marrow transplant is used to rebuild the body's capacity to produce blood cells and bring their numbers to normal levels.
+A transplant can help rebuild the body's capacity to produce blood cells and bring their numbers to normal levels.
 Illnesses that may be treated with a bone marrow transplant include both cancerous and noncancerous diseases.